Yatanvesh/SFML-MusicManager/readme.txt

 	void SetTextPosition(sf::Vector2f pos);
 	void SetPlayerSize(float Size);

+File rules:(important)
-The MusicManager also looks for a text file in the directory of music files that may contain artist info, name etc.
+The MusicManager looks for a text file in the directory of music files that may contain artist info, name etc.
 The music files must be named as follows:
 1.Track 1.ogg
 2. any name will do.ogg